-The DBA (Doctor of Business Administration) is the highest level of degree possible in the current educational system.
+The DBA (Doctor of Business Administration) is the highest level of business degree possible in the current educational system.
 It is different from the MBA in many ways.

 In terms of content, the MBA is a general management degree with a strong practical approach.
 In an MBA program, you build up your knowledge through books, case studies, lectures, or interaction with professors, classmates or businesses.
 In contrast, the DBA is a research program where you read academic journals.
 The aim is not for you to solve managerial problems but to become a researcher who publishes in academic journals.
 You learn methodological tools to generate knowledge as an academic, and read about the theories behind what is taught in the MBA.
 After the DBA you become a researcher.